Policies & Guidelines

 Grant and contract funds are held in trust by the University or Vancouver Coastal Health and are not the property of any individual.

 Researchers are required to obtain applicable approvals for humans (both for research ethics and the VCH Approval(s) to Conduct Research), animals, biohazards, radioactive materials before the research can start and before an account can be opened.
 There must be a Certificate of Approval referencing an exact project title and funding source for each research project.
 Though some researchers may have the choice of opening a research account at UBC or at VCH, most granting agencies will require funds to be administered by the University.
 If not affiliated with an academic institution, funds must be administered through VCH.
 Other types of funding may be administered at UBC or VCH.
-Research accounts are opened either by Research Services or UILO Sponsored Research Group at UBC (depending on the source of funds) or by the Research Manager, UBC ORS/VCH Research.
+Research accounts are opened either by Research Services or UILO Sponsored Research Group at UBC (depending on the source of funds) or by the Research Manager, UBC ORS/VCH Research Institute.